Bloeckchengrafik/obsidian-recursive-share/README.md

 ## 🆘 Support

-Need help with Obsidian Recursive Share?
+Need help with Recursive Share for Obsidian?
 We're here to assist you!
 If you encounter a bug or have a feature request:

 1. Check the [GitHub Issues](https://github.com/Bloeckchengrafik/obsidian-recursive-share/issues) to see if it has